vbookshelf/myOfflineAi-PrivacyFirst/README.md

 4. Download the project folder

+Download the project folder, unzip it and place it on your desktop.
-Download the myOfflineAi project folder from this repo.
+In this repo the project folder is named: myOfflineAi

 5. Open the folder and double-click a file.